vseguip/Sweet/README.md

 ----------

 Sweet right now is alpha software.
 It can delete your contacts or mix them up.
-As of now, use in production servers is discouraged.
-You are warned
+As of now, use in production servers and/or phones is discouraged.
+You are *warned*

 Description